gnosis/dex-integration-tutorial/README.md

 ```

 For convienince, we have included this in the script portion of [package.json](./package.json) as the yarn command `copy-artifacts` along with a couple of other helpfull scripts (`build` and `compile`) if you plan to write any smart contracts as part of your integration.
+With these commands, you can initialize this project (at any time) by running `yarn build`.

 Make sure that you have a valid (truffle configuration)[https://www.trufflesuite.com/docs/truffle/reference/configuration] for the network you intend on interacting with.
 We will be using the common `truffle-config.js` found in most, if not all, gnosis smart contract projects.